santhoshtr/website/content/blog/2024-05-08-book-review-tamil-computing.md

 I was traveling and couple of days later I read another email talking about discussing before involving lawers etc. A few days later, I came to know that Dr Ponnusamy had contacted the legal team of my employer too.
 However, I did not respond to any of these intimidation tactics.
 Anyway, The book "Tamil Computing" is no longer available in Amazon or other online platforms.

+## Update - August 6, 2024

+The book is back to online stores.